aero-ware/aero-bot/README.md

 defaultPrefix=<a char/string that will be the default prefix for the bot>
 adminIds=<a comma separated list of user IDs that should be the bot owner(s)>
 suggestionChannel=<channel ID>
+errorLog=<optional channel ID where errors can be logged>
 ```

 4. Run `yarn dev` or `npm run dev` to run the bot in development mode!
     - In case you are running this bot on the cloud where TypeScript cannot run, Use `yarn deploy` or `npm run deploy` to run the TypeScript transpiler to run the bot in JavaScript.
       No functionality should be lost.
 5. Generate yourself an invite link using the OAuth2 tab of the application page, check scope `bot` and be sure to give it the `Administrator` permission.

 ---